Laxan3000/telegram-discord-forwarder/README.md

 ### Still in beta.
 The repo is public for people to see, but it's not meant for public use as of now.
+Take it as a proof of concept.

 # Telegram <-> Discord Forwarder